dialchain/dial/specs/Performance.md

 ```

 ## Identifier
-The declaration.id field references the participant publishing this declaration.
+The declaration.id field references the participant issuing this declaration.
 Therefore, there is no need to have a controller rule in a performance declaration.
 The controller is automatically the controller of the participant with the same identifier.

 ## Service Records
-The performance declaration also exposes the sercice records, associated endpoints and corresponding authentication credentials (assertion method).
+The performance declaration also exposes service records, associated endpoints and corresponding authentication credentials (assertion method).
 A single service record has the following architecture:
 ```json
 {
     "type": "PublisherService",